Art-of-WiFi/UniFi-API-client/README.md

 A PHP class that provides access to Ubiquiti's [**UniFi Network Application**](https://unifi-network.ui.com/) API.

-UniFi Network Application software versions 5.X.X, 6.X.X, 7.X.X, and 8.X.X (version **8.0.26** has been confirmed to work) are supported as well as Network Applications on **UniFi OS-based consoles** (UniFi OS **3.2.9** has been confirmed to work).
+UniFi Network Application software versions 5.X.X, 6.X.X, 7.X.X, and 8.X.X (version **8.1.104** has been confirmed to work) are supported as well as Network Applications on **UniFi OS-based consoles** (UniFi OS **3.2.12** has been confirmed to work).
-This class is used by our API Browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).
+This class is used by our API Browser tool, which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 The package can be installed manually or by using